fberson/wvd/README.md

 The script is designed and optimized to run as PowerShell Extension as part of a JSON deployment.

 ## Create-MSIXAppAttachContainer.ps1
-This scripts creates an MSIX app attach (vhd) container for a given MSIX files by:
+This scripts creates an MSIX app attach (vhd) container for a given MSIX file by:
  - Creating a new VHD disk
  - Initializing the disk
  - Creating a partition on the disk